soldasim/BOSS.jl/README.md

 ## The Model

-BOSS can be used with purely parametric models (via the `BOSS.Parametric` type), Gaussian Processes (via the `BOSS.Nonparametric` type) or with a semiparametric model (via the `BOSS.Semiparametric`) which combines the two previously mentioned models by supplying the parametric model as the mean of the GP.
+BOSS can be used with purely parametric models (via the `Parametric` type), Gaussian Processes (via the `Nonparametric` or `GaussianProcess` type) or with a semiparametric model (via the `Semiparametric`) which combines the two previously mentioned models by supplying the parametric model as the mean of the GP.

 ## Algorithms